dddrrreee/cs140e-25win/labs/6-bootloader/README.md

 boot (and the only code you run to boot) will either be stuff you wrote, or simple library routines we give you (which you can also replace!).

-The lab has two parts:
+The lab has three parts:
+  0. [Write the prelab code](PRELAB.md): you'll write code to find the pi device on your laptop and a simple routine to read in a file.
+     This part should not take long.

   1. [Write the unix side `my-install`](#step-1-write-the-unix-side-my-install)
      (named to differentiate from `pi-install`)
      and make sure that works.